Reveller: Stud record

 Reveller was retired to stud where he became a successful sire or winners.
 His best progeny included the Ascot Gold Cup winner Lucetta and the 1000 Guineas winner Galantine.
 He was also the broodmare sire of the dual Ascot Gold Cup winner The Emperor.

 Tribute

 A pub in the village of Yafforth in North Yorkshire was named after the horse.
 The pub closed in the late 1990s but a nearby street is named Revellers Mews.

+It is a widely held belief that Reveller is buried beneath the 15th tee at Bedale Golf Club.
+The land on which the golf course sits was the estate of the Peirse family.
+The hole is named Reveller in honour of the horse.

 Pedigree

-Reveller was inbred 3x4 to King Fergus, meaning that this stallion appears in both the third and fourth generations of his pedigree.
-He was also inbred 4x4 to Herod.
+Reveller is inbred 4S × 3D to the stallion King Fergus, meaning that he appears fourth generation on the sire side of his pedigree and third generation on the dam side of his pedigree.

+Reveller is inbred 4D x 4D to the stallion Herod, meaning that he appears twice fourth generation on the dam side of his pedigree.